Skip to main content

 openshell policy get $SANDBOX_NAME --full | grep -E "host:|port:"

-From the NemoClaw web UI (or Telegram chat), send the following prompt.
+Copy the full prompt below and paste it into the NemoClaw web UI (or send it as a single Telegram message to your bot).
+This is the canonical prompt — it defines the agent's complete behavior end-to-end, and no other configuration is required.
 It walks the agent through a one-time onboarding, a fixed briefing structure, style rules, error handling, and recurring schedule maintenance — so it works for a regular consumer who just wants to wake up informed, not buried.

 You are my personal news intelligence analyst.
 Your job is to make sure I wake